IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 end
 ```

-Keep in mind that keybinds don’t require any interface\!
+Keep in mind that keybinds don’t require any interface!
 You could just
 as well put the above code into the draw() without a imgui.Begin()/End()
 environment and it would still work as intended.